Tossing and turning in bed all night? I know the feeling.

 You find it hard to focus on anything.
 You feel light-headed and restless.
 And you feel cranky too.

-This is because good sleep is as important as a healthy diet and exercise.
+This is because good sleep is as essential as healthy diet and exercise.

 So, here are scientifically (and personally tested) ways to get better sleep at night.

 Kindly note that this is for informational purposes only and MUST not be substituted with medical advice.
-If you’re having chronic insomnia don’t hesitate to talk about it with your personal physician.
+If you have chronic insomnia, don’t hesitate to talk about it with your personal physician.
 All trademarks and trade dress are recognized in this post.

 Get under the sun